alissin4444/alissin4444/README.md

-I'm a Front End Software Enginner II currently working at Brain Agriculture/Serasa Experian, developing scalable and profissional Agrobusiness apps and at Abstraction Team developing Cooper Money Financial Game on my pair time.
+I'm a Frontend Software Enginner II currently working at Brain Agriculture/Serasa Experian, developing scalable and profissional Agrobusiness apps and at Abstraction Team developing Cooper Money Financial Game on my pair time.

 I'm fluent and with a strong knowledge on Javascript, Typescript, React JS, React Native, Next JS, Redux, Context API, Tailwind CSS, Material UI, Chakra UI, ANTD, Bootstrap, Styled Components and so on!